unpraditable/Vue-Football-Club-Finder/README.md

 1. Separate the continents into the main area at the homepage.
 I think it is necessary to limit the number of country.
 2. Show only the continents/area that has a country, because I think it will be helpful for user.
 3. Because of free plan limited requests to only 10 requests per minute, I only show clubs with plan = TIER_ONE for every country.
+4. For best results, I suggest to test to search teams from top leagues firsts (England, Italy, Germany, Spain, France)

 ### Improvement Plans
 1. Show empty message if a country has no football clubs inside club list page